celestiaorg/ephemeral-cluster/README.md

 This repository contains configuration files and related scripts to starting Celestia and/or Ethermint clusters using docker compose

+> NOTE: Previous iterations of this repo supported a lot more configs, they were infrequently to never used and unmaintained.
+Repo has been cleaned up to minimally useful functionality.

 ## Dependencies
 You must have both Docker and Docker Compose v2 installed